NixOS/rfcs/rfcs/0107-version-normalization.md

 - For unstable releases:
   - `pname` reflects the software name;
-  - `version` is a string following the format `unstable-YYYY-MM-DD`, where `YYYY-MM-DD` denotes the date when the code was generated.
+  - `version` is a string following the format `unstable-YYYY-MM-DD`, where `YYYY-MM-DD` denotes the date when the code was released.

 This is a simple and easy-to-understand format.
 Nonetheless, there are some problems with it.